webplatform/docs/css/properties/transform/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=Translate the object by 150 pixels along the x and y axes
+|Description=Translate the object by 150 pixels along the x and y axes.
 |Code=.matrix {
  	-webkit-transform:  matrix(1, 0, 0, 1, 150, 150);
  	-o-transform:  matrix(1, 0, 0, 1, 150, 150);